taulazer/tau/README.md

 ###### Special thanks to `sexnine#6969` for figuring out how to install Tau on macOS.

 ## Development
-When developing or debugging the osu!tau codebase, a few prerequisites are required as following:
+When developing or debugging the tau codebase, a few prerequisites are required as following:
 * An IDE that supports the C# language in automatic completion, and syntax highlighting; examples of such being [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) and above, or [JetBrains Rider](https://www.jetbrains.com/rider/).
 * The [osu!framework](https://github.com/ppy/osu-framework/tree/master/osu.Framework), and [osu!](https://github.com/ppy/osu) codebases are added as dependencies for building

 ### Source Code
 You are able to clone the repository over command line, or by downloading it.
-Updating this code to the latest commit would be done with `git pull`, inside the osu!tau directory.
+Updating this code to the latest commit would be done with `git pull`, inside the tau directory.
 ```sh
 git clone https://github.com/Altenhh/tau.git
 cd tau